Tradandan/AWSWP/SECURITY.md

 ## Disclaimer of Responsibility

-This project is provided "as is," without warranty of any kind, express or implied.
-The responsibility for identifying and reporting vulnerabilities lies with the GitHub community.
-The maintainers do not accept liability for any security issues or their impact.
+This project is provided "as is," and the responsibility for ensuring security lies with the **end user**.
+The maintainers of this project are not liable for any vulnerabilities, misuse, or damages arising from its use.

+By using this project, you acknowledge and agree that:
+- It is your responsibility to verify the security of this project in your environment.
+- The maintainers are not responsible for addressing or resolving vulnerabilities.

 ---

+## User Responsibilities

+As a user, you are responsible for:
+1. **Securing Your Environment**:
+   - Ensure your systems, network, and configurations are secure.
+   - Follow industry best practices for deploying and maintaining software.

+2. **Monitoring Dependencies**:
+   - Regularly review the dependencies used in this project for known vulnerabilities.
+   - Update to the latest versions where applicable.

+3. **Identifying and Reporting Issues**:
+   - If you discover a potential issue, you may report it by opening a GitHub issue or discussing it with the community.
+   - The responsibility for fixing vulnerabilities lies with the community or your own team.

+4. **Understanding and Applying Patches**:
+   - Apply patches or updates provided by the GitHub community or your team.
+   - Regularly monitor the repository for updates.

+---

 ## Reporting a Vulnerability

-If you discover a potential security vulnerability:
+If you wish to report a vulnerability:

-1. **Open a GitHub Issue**:
-   - Clearly describe the issue and label it as a "Security Concern."
+- Open an issue on the repository and describe the concern.
-   - Avoid including sensitive information in the public issue.
+- Avoid sharing sensitive information publicly.

-2. **Rely on the Community**:
-   - Discussions and resolutions regarding vulnerabilities will rely on the contributions of the GitHub community.
+- The resolution of the vulnerability will rely on contributions from the GitHub community.
-   - Contributors are encouraged to propose fixes, verify reports, or raise awareness.

 ---

-## Scope of Security Coverage

-The project maintainers:
-- Do not provide formal support for security issues.
-- Are not liable for vulnerabilities that may exist or arise in this project.
-- Rely on the GitHub community to monitor and address security matters collaboratively.

----

 ## Security Guidance for Users

-As a user:
 - Use the project at your own risk.
+- Test the project thoroughly in your environment before deploying it to production.
-- Regularly update your dependencies and follow general security best practices.
+- Follow secure coding and deployment practices.
-- Monitor public GitHub Issues for community-reported concerns.

-For additional guidance, visit GitHub's [Security Best Practices](https://docs.github.com/en/code-security).
+For guidance, refer to resources such as the [OWASP website](https://owasp.org/) or GitHub's [Security Best Practices](https://docs.github.com/en/code-security).

 ---

 ## Acknowledgments

-We thank the GitHub community for their collaboration and efforts to identify and address potential vulnerabilities.
-This project thrives because of your contributions!
+We thank the community for their contributions and collaboration to improve this project.
+The security and reliability of the project depend on collective efforts. v